frankkode/band-project/README.md

 All photos were taken from [Pexels](https://www.pexels.com/), a stock image library,google free photos  all photos was uploaded in original format.

 ### Acknowledgements
-Form used are from:( https://www.w3schools.com/html/html_forms.asp ):   some modification was added Ticket modal was taken from:(https://mdbootstrap.com/docs/jquery/modals/forms/):     They were significantly modified to fit the styling, sizing, and color.
+Form used are from:( https://www.w3schools.com/html/html_forms.asp ):   some modification was added.

+Ticket modal was taken from:(https://mdbootstrap.com/docs/jquery/modals/forms/):     They were significantly modified to fit the styling, sizing, and color.

-Signup modal was taken from:( https://mdbootstrap.com/docs/jquery/modals/forms/):     They were significantly modified to fit the styling, sizing, and color
+Signup modal was taken from:( https://mdbootstrap.com/docs/jquery/modals/forms/):     They were significantly modified to fit the styling, sizing, and .

 Motivation and step by step follown are from code institute :(https://courses.codeinstitute.net/courses/course-v1:codeinstitute+FE+2017_T3/courseware/c75714c9636b4cf59120d60acbec6ffd/f851a16813f14b3aae7bd1e6560443cd/?child=first)
 Engen used:google